microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 });
 ```

-This changes adds the `copyHtml` task and changes the `default` task significantly.
+This adds the `copyHtml` task and changes the `default` task significantly.
 `copyHtml` is a simple task that needs to run before `default`.
 `default` now calls browserify first instead of using the usual gulp methods.
 After calling `bundle` we use `source` (our alias for vinyl-source-stream) to name the bundle `bundle.js`.